The magnetic dual chiral density wave phase in a rotating cold quark matter: Numerical Results

 \subsubsection{The $\mu$ dependence}

 In Fig. \ref{fig1}, the $\mu$ dependence of the chiral condensate $m$ (solid orange) and spatial modulation $b$ (dashed blue) is plotted for fixed values of $\Omega R$ and $\sqrt{eB}$.
 In each row $\Omega R$ is constant and $\sqrt{eB}$ varies.
 In contrast, in each column $\sqrt{eB}$ is constant and $\Omega R$ varies.
 The first to fourth rows correspond to $\Omega R=0,10^{-3},5\times 10^{-3}$ and $10^{-2}$, and the first to third columns correspond to $\sqrt{eB}=0.15\Lambda, 0.25\Lambda$ and $0.45\Lambda$.
 Let us first compare the plots in the first row.
 The result from Fig. \ref{fig1}(a) is comparable with the result presented in \cite{incera2022}.
 The four different regions described in \cite{incera2022} can also be identified in this plot.
 In the first region $\mu\lesssim 0.45\Lambda$, the chiral symmetry is broken, whereas the system is spatially symmetric ($b=0$).
 In the second region, $0.45\Lambda\lesssim \mu\lesssim 0.6\Lambda$, $m$ decreases, whereas $b$ increases.
 The remnant mass is visible in a third region, $0.6\Lambda\lesssim \mu\lesssim 0.75\Lambda$.
 The spatial modulation $b$ is nonvanishing and rather large in this regime.
 A fourth region is visible in $\mu\gtrsim 0.75\Lambda$.
-In this regime $m$ and $b$ both increase with increasing $\mu$.
-These four regimes are visible in all the plots in the first column [Figs. \ref{fig1}(a), \ref{fig1}(d), \ref{fig1}(g), and \ref{fig1}(j)], where $\sqrt{eB}=0.15\Lambda$ is constant, and $\Omega R$ increases.
+In this regime $m$ and $b$ both increase with increasing $\mu$. \footnote{Let us emphasize that Fig. \ref{fig1}(a) cannot be compared with Fig. 3(b) of \cite{frolov2010}, because as it is argued in \cite{incera2022}, a very small remnant mass $m\sim 5$ MeV in the intermediate regime of densities $0.6\Lambda\lesssim\mu\lesssim 0.75\Lambda$ is not considered in \cite{frolov2010}, and, consequently, $b$ is reported to be zero in this regime.} These four regimes are visible in all the plots in the first column [Figs. \ref{fig1}(a), \ref{fig1}(d), \ref{fig1}(g), and \ref{fig1}(j)], where $\sqrt{eB}=0.15\Lambda$ is constant, and $\Omega R$ increases.
 Here, $\Omega R$ merely affects the production of $m$.
 It decreases (vanishes) by increasing $\Omega R$.
 As it turns out, the remnant mass appearing in the third region, $0.6\Lambda\lesssim \mu\lesssim 0.75\Lambda$, disappears.
 Consequently, $b$ also vanishes in this regime.
 This specific feature of $\Omega R$ in destroying the dynamical mass is expected from \cite{fukushima2015, sadooghi2021}.
 As concerns the fourth regime, however, it turns out that the system reenters from a chirally symmetric homogeneous regime into a chiral symmetry broken phase for $\mu\gtrsim 0.75\Lambda$, where the spatial symmetry is also broken by a nonvanishing and rather large $b$.

 By increasing $\sqrt{eB}$ and for small values of $\Omega R$, the remnant mass in the third region increases.
 This is expected from the magnetic catalysis, and is visible by comparing the plots in the second column [Figs. \ref{fig1}(b), \ref{fig1}(e), \ref{fig1}(h)], corresponding to $\sqrt{eB}=0.25\Lambda$ with the ones in the third column [Figs. \ref{fig1}(c), \ref{fig1}(f), \ref{fig1}(i)], corresponding to $\sqrt{eB}=0.45\Lambda$.
 Here, as it turns out, $b$ increases also in the first region $\mu\lesssim 0.4\Lambda$.
 However, once $\Omega R$ is large enough, $m$ vanishes in the third region because of the IMRC \cite{sadooghi2021}.
 Larger $\Omega R$ destroys the dynamical mass even in the fourth regime $\mu\gtrsim 0.75\Lambda$ [see Fig. \ref{fig1}($\ell$)] with $\Omega R=10^{-2}$ and $\sqrt{eB}=0.45\Lambda$.
 Hence, large enough $\Omega R$ does not allow any reentrance in the symmetry broken phase in the fourth regime $\mu\gtrsim 0.75\Lambda$.
 In \ref{sec4B}, we study the effect of $eB$ and $\Omega R$ on the critical values of $\mu$.